 Vehicle and Auto Theft Laws in Arizona

-By , Attorney
+By , Attorney · Mitchell Hamline School of Law

 You'll find vehicle theft and related crimes under the following sections of Arizona's criminal code:

-• theft of means of transportation (§ 13-1814)
+• theft of a vehicle (means of transportation) (§ 13-1814)

-• unlawful use of means of transportation (§ 13-1803), and
+• joyriding (unlawful use of means of transportation) (§ 13-1803), and

 • general theft for stealing an engine or transmission (§ 13-1802).

 "Means of transportation" refers to any vehicle that can be used on a highway, waterway, or airway, such as a car, truck, motorcycle, or boat.
+Stealing a vehicle by force or threat of force—commonly known as carjacking—falls under Arizona's robbery laws.
 These crimes all carry felony penalties.
-(Ariz.
-Rev. Stat.
-Ann. § 13-105 (2020).)
+(More on penalties below.)

-A person who steals another's vehicle (or means of transportation) commits a class 3 felony.
-The presumptive sentence for a first-time felon is three and a half years.
+A person who steals another's vehicle commits a class 3 felony.
+The presumptive prison sentence for a first-time felon is 3½ years.
 The maximum sentence is 25 years.
-(Ariz.
-Rev. Stat.
-Ann. § 13-1814 (2020).)

-Unlawful Use of a Vehicle (Joyriding)
+What Are the Penalties for Unlawful Use of a Vehicle (Joyriding) in Arizona?

-A person commits the crime of unlawful use of means of transportation (sometimes called joyriding) by taking a vehicle without authorization but not intending to permanently deprive the owner of the vehicle.
-Taking a vehicle for a joyride is felony whether you're the driver or passenger.
+A person commits the crime of unlawful use of means of transportation (often called joyriding) by taking a vehicle without authorization but not intending to permanently deprive the owner of the vehicle.
+Taking a vehicle for a joyride is a felony whether you're the driver or passenger.
 The driver or person who took control of the vehicle commits a class 5 felony.
 A passenger who knowingly participates in a joyride can be punished for a class 6 felony.

-A person convicted of a class 5 felony faces a presumptive sentence of one and a half years for a first offense and a maximum sentence of seven and a half years.
-A class 6 felony carries a presumptive sentence of one year for a first offense and a maximum sentence of five years and nine months.
-(Ariz.
-Rev. Stat.
-Ann. § 13-1803 (2020).)
+A person convicted of a class 5 felony faces a presumptive sentence of one and a half years for a first offense and a maximum sentence of 7½ years.
+A class 6 felony carries a presumptive sentence of one year for a first offense and a maximum sentence of 5 years and 9 months.

 Talk to a Lawyer

 A conviction for any of Arizona's motor vehicle crimes is a felony conviction and becomes part of your permanent criminal record.
-If you are convicted later of another crime, the court can consider your prior conviction and impose a harsher sentence in the new case.
+If you're convicted later of another crime, the court can consider your prior conviction and impose a harsher sentence in the new case.
 A felony conviction can hurt you when you are looking for a job or applying to rent a house or apartment.
 A convicted felon also loses the right to vote and carry firearms and can lose certain professional licenses.
 If you face charges for vehicle theft, talk to an experienced criminal defense attorney.

 DEFEND YOUR RIGHTS